xenit-eu/alfresco-health-processor/README.md

 All interactions done by the Health Processor are highly customizable and extensible.
 To iterate over batches of nodes, a single `IndexingStrategy` is used.
 Batches of nodes are offered for processing to all enabled `HealthProcessorPlugin` implementations.
-Any reports received will be offered for processing to all available `HealthReporter` implementations.
+Reports indicating unhealthy nodes are sent to all enabled `HealthFixerPlugin` implementations that can try to automatically resolve the problem.
+The resulting reports will be offered for processing to all available `HealthReporter` implementations.

 ### Core configuration